brenfrrs/selenium_and_pagination/README.md

 1. *results*

-This folder will house all of the search result json files.
+This folder will house all of the search resulting json files.
 The file names will be in the following format: query_date_results.jsonl